OrenNizry/iot_tests/README.md

 # IoT Hardware Automation Assignment

 This project simulates a small IoT system with three Nodes and three Endpoints.
-It includes a fake API (`AuguryAPI`) and unit tests that verify OTA and DFU logic.
+It includes a fake API (`IoTAPI`) and unit tests that verify OTA and DFU logic.

 ---